By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 Heating, cooling, and utility bills

-- LIEAP (one-time annual heating payment) and the Crisis Intervention Program (CIP) for heating or cooling emergencies, through Alamance County DSS (Services for Adults): 336-570-6532.
-Seniors 60+ and disabled adults get a priority sign-up window.
+- LIEAP (a one-time heating payment) and the year-round Crisis Intervention Program (CIP) for a heating or cooling emergency, through Alamance County DSS at 336-570-6532 (LIEAP line 336-229-2974) or epass.nc.gov.
+Adults 60+ and disabled adults get a priority sign-up window opening December 1.

 Medicare, Medicaid, and prescriptions

-- Medicare Savings Programs and Extra Help / Low-Income Subsidy: apply through DSS or SHIIP.
+- Medicare Savings Programs and Extra Help / Low-Income Subsidy: apply through Alamance County DSS or ask SHIIP.

 Home repairs and safety